jlibovicky/class-quiz/quizzes/llms_lect08.md

 1. You can get more precise evaluation results by testing a model on multiple benchmarks.
 2. You should deploy large-scale models only along with the appropriate test suite.
 3. You need to use large-scale models to pass standardized examination tests.
-4. (X) You can achieve better results by giving the model more computational time during inference.
+4. (X) You can achieve better results by using more computational time during model inference.